 Hold Down Brackets

-These are the brackets used for outside mounting when it’s necessary to extend the headrail out from the wall to allow you window blind enough clearance to operate properly in cases where your window frame protrudes exceptionally far from the wall.
+These are used for outside mounting when it’s necessary to extend the headrail out from the wall.
+This gives you enough clearance to properly mount and operate the window coverings.

-Ladder grommets are metal clips that are compressed on the ends of the ladders of horizontal blinds.
-They are used to level the blind and are then attached to the bottom rail of your blind to operate the raising and lowering of your window blind.
+Ladder grommets are metal clips that are compressed on the ends of the ladders on horizontal coverings.
+They are used to level the covering and are attached to the bottom rail, which helps you raise and lower them.

 Return L Bracket

-The roman fold refers to the specific fold used for roman shades and woven wood shades.
-The roman fold will fold from the bottom up in an accordion like manner.
+The roman fold refers to the specific fold used for roman and woven wood shades.
+When raised, these shades will fold from the bottom as they move their way up, almost like an accordion.

-The wand tilter is used to tilt the slats of your window blind open or closed.
-When you turn the tilter in one direction, the slats open, and when you turn it in the opposite direction, the slats of your window blind will close back up.
-The wand tilter can be placed on either the right side of your window blind, or the left side of your window blind, depending on the options available on the particular window blind that you are ordering.
+The wand tilter is used to tilt the slats open or closed.
+When turned in one direction, the slats open.
+And when the wand tilter is turned in the opposite direction, the slats close.
+The wand tilter can also be placed on either side of the covering during the customization process.